nimbella/command-sets/vultr/README.md

 ## Usage

-To list all the instances of the Vultr server:
+To list all the instances under your Vultr account:
 ```sh
 /nc vultr_list
 ```